salma-ehab/dbt_new_york_sales_data/README.md

 ### Products with Lowest Profit Margins Query:
 - This query seeks to identify the top 10 products exhibiting the smallest profit margins, accompanied by their respective counts of distinct orders and the number of purchased products.

+### Impact of Discounts on Sales and Profit Query:
+- This query aims to analyze how discounts affect sales and profits on a per-product basis.
+  It seeks to retrieve unique counts of orders, total products purchased, overall sums, and averages for both sales and profits for each combination of discount and product.
+  Additionally, it includes a calculation for profit margin.

 ### Location Metrics Query:
 - This query aims to extract metrics for every location, encompassing measures